coyim/coyim/REPRODUCIBILITY.md

 # Reproducibility

 CoyIM currently only supports reproducible builds on Linux with AMD64.
 This document describes both how to do this, but also how to verify the existing signatures.
-The CoyIM reproducibility process generates a file called `build_info` that contains the SHA256 sum of both the GUI and the CLI binaries of CoyIM.
+The CoyIM reproducibility process generates a file called `build_info` that contains the SHA256 sum of CoyIM binary.
 Anyone that generates the same file can then generate a detached armored signature and make that available for others to verify.

 ## Generating reproducible binaries

 In order to generate reproducible binaries, you need to have docker installed.
-For some operating systems with SELinux you also need to mark the coyim checkout directory as being available from inside of Docker, using this command, where DIR is the coyim directory:
+For some operating systems with SELinux you also need to mark the coyim source directory as being available from inside of Docker, using this command, where DIR is the coyim source code directory:

 ```sh
   chcon -Rt svirt_sandbox_file_t $DIR